VisualFP/docs/SA/design_concept/content/poc/options.typ

 For these two use cases, two different compiler platforms may be used.

-The compiler used to build the #ac("PoC") itself depends on the language and other frameworks chosen to implement the application, this section focuses on the use of a compiler platform as a library.
+The compiler used to build the #ac("PoC") itself depends on the language and other frameworks chosen to implement the application.
+This section focuses on the use of a compiler platform as a library.

 #include_section("design_concept/content/poc/options_compiler_ghc.typ", heading_increase: 2)